0x9090/Linux-Hardening/README.md

 * These controls are only to be used on a fresh, minimal Debian 9 install
 * You need to configure Google 2FA in the os_hardening_config module
 * Firewall is only configured for SSH inbound
+* Create a lowly privleged user, as these controls will disallow root to SSH in